 Salmonella poisoning is, by far, the cause of most cases of food poisoning in America.
-That's over 1.4 million cases of food poisoning a year, including over 400 deaths from Salmonella poisoning.
+That's more than 1.4 million cases of food poisoning a year, including more than 400 deaths from salmonella poisoning.

 Where Salmonella Is Found

-Other sources of Salmonella include meat, fish and shellfish, and also milk.
-Cooked custards and sauces such as pastry cream are also potential sources of Salmonella poisoning, as is tofu and other foods that are high in protein.
-And in addition, fresh produce like melons, tomatoes, lettuce, and sprouts can carry salmonella.
+Other sources of salmonella include meat, fish, shellfish, and milk.
+Cooked custards and sauces such as pastry cream also are potential sources of salmonella poisoning, as is tofu and other foods that are high in protein.
+In addition, fresh produce like melons, tomatoes, lettuce, and sprouts can carry salmonella.

 Salmonella bacteria can be transmitted either through foods in which the bacteria naturally occur or via cross-contamination.
-For this reason, any food can be a potential Salmonella hazard is it is not handled properly.
+For this reason, any food can be a potential salmonella hazard if it is not handled properly.

 Salmonella bacteria are killed when cooked, but foods like the fresh produce items listed above can be even more dangerous since they are not generally cooked before serving them.
 That's why proper hygiene and good food-handling techniques are so important in preventing the transmission of salmonella.